MORE ABOUT

 Along with our many partners, we believe that sharing our experiences and unique artistic traditions offers a path to a new kind of coexistence.
 We believe that through theatre, we’re able to tell forgotten or previously untold human stories with nuance and complexity.
 Projects like From Here On that honour our shared humanity, are more important now than ever.

-From Here On is a hopeful cry for solidarity and empathy that helps us imagine a safer future for us all.
+From Here On was a hopeful cry for solidarity and empathy that helped us imagine a safer future for us all.

 From the Experts